CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with explicit disambiguation from competing quantum frameworks (cirq for Google, pennylane for gradient-based ML, qutip for open systems).
-Clear niche focused on IBM-specific quantum computing.
+Highly distinctive with explicit differentiation from competing quantum frameworks (cirq for Google, pennylane for gradient-based ML, qutip for open quantum systems).
+This cross-referencing makes it very unlikely to conflict with other quantum computing skills.

 3 / 3